-Graptopetalum Amethystinum [Grap-toh-PET-al-um, Am-eth-ee-STEE-num] is an unusual succulent plant species which look like moon rocks with a powdery coating.
+Graptopetalum Amethystinum is an unusual flower and succulent plant species that look like moon rocks with a powdery coating.

-Graptopetalum belongs to the Crassulaceae family and is native to west-central Mexico and the United States.
+Graptopetalum amethystinum – Lavender Pebbles belongs to the genus Graptopetalum in the Crassulaceae family, and it is native to west-central Mexico and the United States.
 It is related to Echeveria.

-The leaves of this plant are plump and round, just like the Pachyphytum Oviferum plant, but in lovely shades of lavender, pink, and green.
+The fleshy leaves of this plant are plump and it has rounded leaves, just like the Pachyphytum Oviferum plant (moonstones), but in lovely shades of lavender, pink, and green in color.

 - Lavender Pebbles